nvaulin/Geroprotectors_selection/geroprotectors/geroprotectors_report.md

 ## Materials and methods

+All the preprocessing steps were done using python 3.11 with pandas v.2.1.2 and R 4.2.3 with tidyverse v.2.0.0.

 **GTEx dataset preprocessing**

 Age-stratified RNA-seq data (GTEx dataset) was downloaded from the [GTEx portal](https://gtexportal.org/home/downloads/adult-gtex/overview) ("[Bulk tissue expression](https://gtexportal.org/home/downloads/adult-gtex/bulk_tissue_expression)" section).
 We used already preprocessed gene [RPKM data](https://storage.cloud.google.com/adult-gtex/bulk-gex/v6p/rna-seq/GTEx_Analysis_v6p_RNA-seq_RNA-SeQCv1.1.8_gene_rpkm.gct.gz) from the  GTEx Analysis V6p release.
 We also obtained metadata description from the "[Metadata](https://gtexportal.org/home/downloads/adult-gtex/metadata)" section (GTEx Analysis V6p Sample Attributes and Subject Phenotypes).
 Both annotation files were joined on sample IDs to get combined metadata.
 Samples were annotated as "young" for ages 20-59 years old and "old" for 60-69 years old.